psevestre/openid-fapi/Financial_API_Grant_Management.md

 The underlying assumption is that creation and updates of grants almost always require interaction with the resource owner.
 Moreover, the client is supposed to manage the grant ids along with the respective tokens on its own without support from the authorization server.

 # Use cases supported

-## Terminology
-Grant is a delegated authorisation (set of permissions) granted by a User to a Client and captured by an Authorisation Server.

-Consent is a legal concept that can result in a grant being created, but also can include legal, audit, reporting, archiving and non-repudiation requirements.

-When this specification mentions consent, it only refers to a grant.

 ## Revoking a grant
 A client needs an ability to revoke a particular grant.